 Presenter: Bankruptcy Law: MCLE Basics Plus – The Creditor’s Perspective in a Bankruptcy Case, October 2018

-Macken is serving as a co-chair of the Boston Bar Association Bankruptcy Section (9/2019).
+Macken served as a co-chair of the Boston Bar Association Bankruptcy Section (2019 to 2021).
 She previously served as a co-chair for the Membership Committee and the Communications Committee.

 Macken served on the panel appointed by the First Circuit Court of Appeals to select bankruptcy judges (2019).

 Macken was appointed as a Commissioner to the State Ballot Law Commission (2016).